 There was some debate over the role of Mileva Maric in relativity theory, since Albert Einstein had written to her about "our" theory.
 But Maric herself never claimed any credit for the ideas.
-It is probable that, as their son Hans Albert Einstein: The Equivalence of Mass and Energy
+It is probable that, as their son Hans Albert stated, his mother helped to check the math, but only Einstein could provide the creative thought.

-relativity.
+Albert Einstein: The Equivalence of Mass and Energy

+After a brief pause, in September of 1905, Albert Einstein took up consideration of one more consequence of special relativity.
 In the paper entitled " Does the Inertia of a Body depend on Its Energy Content?"
 Einstein posited that energy and mass were different manifestations of the same thing, and that:

 If a body gives off the energy L in the form of radiation, its mass diminishes by L/c².

 where c is the speed of light.
 From this it was understood (using the modern E instead of L that the amount of energy in a given mass could be calculated by the equation: